 Roman Marble Cinerarium

-An ancient Roman marble cinerarium, the front carved with two facing griffins between two claw footed tripods holding globes; a central panel inscribed with a funerary dedication, “To the Shades of the Departed, for Marcus Pontius Longinus, son of Marcus, (who) lived 6 years, 6 months, 11 days, 2 hours.”
+An ancient Roman marble cinerarium, the front carved with two facing griffins between two claw footed tripods holding globes; a central panel inscribed with a funerary dedication, DIS MANIB M PONTIO M F LONGINO VIX ANN VI M VI D XI H II; “To the Shades of the Dead, for Marcus Pontius Longinus, son of Marcus, (who) lived 6 years, 6 months, 11 days, 2 hours.”

 Ca. 1st century AD.